BillStewRod/PROXMOX-AutoUpdate-Script/README.md

+# How to create a PROXMOX update script

-Yes, you can extend the script to include the update and upgrade process for the Proxmox node itself (pve1).
-Below is the updated script that handles both the LXC containers and the Proxmox node.
+<p>Below is the updated script that handles both the LXC containers and the Proxmox node.</p>

+### Script name:

-Updated Script: update-node-and-containers.sh
+	update-node-and-containers.sh

+### Script

 	#!/bin/bash